 In the spring season, your tenants are going to spend a good time on the lawn conducting pool parties and barbeques.
 Hence it is essential to maintain the lawn and keep it neat and tidy.
 Before you start lawn maintenance, you need to ensure that you have all the spring home maintenance needs for lawns, such as a lawnmower.
 All that is left is cleaning the garden for outgrown weeds, pests, and grubs.

 Similar to gutters, vents also tend to be affected by debris due to winter storms.
 The recessed screens on the vents attract leaves, organic materials, and twigs during the winter and fall.
 You can clean the vent by using a vacuum cleaner or even by hand.

 You need to check the plumbing because there was a major temperature change during the winter.
 This can often lead to blocks and leakages if not checked.
 Perform all the basic tests on indoor and outdoor plumbing systems such as sump pumps, faucets, patio drains, pipes, and irrigation systems.

 Check the electrical connections

 Strong winter winds tend to damage different electrical equipment pieces in the property.
 Even the temperature change could have affected the free wirings.
 So check if all the wiring is good.
 Ensure that there are no trips and all the equipment pieces are working properly.
 Don’t forget to check all the bulbs on your rental properties.
 It is quite common for outdoor bulbs to get damaged due to winds and moisture during the winters.

 As the property manager of your building, spring maintenance for your rental properties is an important component of your job description.
 A well-maintained property ensures there is no room for structural damage to your property.

-In case you are overwhelmed with duties, you can even take the help of a property management company or a property management software.
-Both of them can be your allies during your regular spring cleaning and maintenance for property activities.
+In case you are overwhelmed with duties, you can even take the help of a property management company or property management software.
+Both of them can be your allies during your regular spring cleaning and maintenance of property activities.